R\'enyi security framework against coherent attacks applied to decoy-state QKD: Intensity Imperfections

 Finally, we assume the same security parameters \(\ePA = \eEV = \frac{1}{2}10^{-80}\) and error correction model with efficiency \(\fEC=1.1\) as in \cref{sec:Qubit BB84 and Comparisons with other Proof Techniques}.
 We again model channel loss similarly to the qubit protocol and include a misalignment with an angle of \(\misalign = 0.03\).
 The Kraus operators of the maps \(\GMap\) and \(\ZMap\) and the states can be found in \cref{app:Kraus ops passive decoy BB84}.

 The resulting variable-length key rates for the one- and two-decoy protocols are shown in \cref{fig:PassiveDecoyBB84_1Decoy} and \cref{fig:PassiveDecoyBB84}, respectively, versus channel loss in \(\unit{dB}\).
-In the perfect case \(\epsInt = 0\), for both variants we achieve similar key rates compared to the active decoy BB84 protocol as shown in \cref{subsec:Ex Active BB84}.
-This is true across the range of number of signals sent that we present here.

-Additionally, the performance of the one-decoy variant of the protocol is again comparable to the two-decoy variant.
-This is again similar to the results observed in \cite{rusca_finite-key_2018,kamin_improved_2025} and in \cref{subsec:Ex Active BB84}.
+Both the one- and two-decoy protocol react very similarly to intensity imperfections and, for small imperfections, \(\epsInt < 10\%\), the difference from a perfect setup is negligible.
+Moreover, in the perfect case \(\epsInt = 0\), both variants achieve key rates comparable to the active decoy BB84 protocol as shown in \cref{subsec:Ex Active BB84}.
+Both observations are true across the range of number of signals sent that we present here.

-The influence of intensity imperfections can also be seen in both \cref{fig:PassiveDecoyBB84_1Decoy,fig:PassiveDecoyBB84}.
-For very small imperfections, \(\epsInt = 10^{-6}\), the reduction in key rate is quite small and the key rates (blue curves) essentially coincide with the perfect case (black curves).
-However, for higher channel losses the reduction becomes more pronounced, as for example the curve for \(N=10^{10}\) signals with \(\epsInt=10^{-6}\) (blue stars) falls to zero earlier than the perfect case.
-The overall tolerance of both the one- and two-decoy variants of the protocol is comparable.
+Additionally, the performance of the one-decoy variant of the protocol is better than that of the two-decoy variant.
+This is especially true if very few signals are sent or if in the high-loss regime.
+In both scenarios, the largest finite-size penalties would be expected due to small sample sizes.
+Our observations here are therefore in line with similar results previously shown in \cite{rusca_finite-key_2018,kamin_improved_2025}.

-However, there seem to be two competing effects at work.
-First, finite-size effects due to smaller block sizes naturally reduce key rates.
-Second, due to our proof technique, intensity imperfections weaken the constraints and thus also reduce the key rates.
+Since the behavior of the one- and two-decoy protocol with respect to the intensity imperfections is very similar, we discuss their results together.
+Compared to the perfect case (black curves), for $\epsInt = 10\%$ (blue curves), one can see a small but noticeable difference in key rates, which are shifted downward along the $y$-axis but still roughly follow the same trend as the perfect setup.
+The reduction in the key rate is approximately $15\%$, which is again valid across the full range of the numbers of signals sent presented here.

-The first effect can be seen in the key rates for \(N=10^{6}\) signals with relatively small intensity imperfections (orange, blue and black circles).
-All three key rates essentially overlap because the finite-size effects do not allow for higher key rates no matter how small the imperfections.
+The influence of intensity imperfections with $\epsInt = 25\%$ is much more pronounced.
+For any number of total signals sent, the overall achievable key rate is reduced by roughly $40\%$ as well as the tolerable loss.
+The highest tolerable loss will be roughly $4 - \unit[6]{dB}$ smaller than with a perfect setup.

-However, there are situations where the second effect dominates.
-For example, the key rates for \(\epsInt = 10^{-4}\) with \(N=10^{8}\) (orange squares) and \(N=10^{10}\) (orange stars) signals are almost identical.
-This can be interpreted such that the penalty from imperfections is large enough to simply not allow much higher key rates and \(N=10^{8}\) signals already saturates the possible secret key rates.
-Even more drastically for \(\epsInt =10^{-2}\) (green curves), the key rates for all number of signals sent almost coincide.
+Therefore, our results show that we can effectively tolerate experimentally viable amounts of intensity imperfections without drastically reducing the key rates.